sharetribe/flex-docs/src/docs/operator-guides-pages/how-to-edit-pages/index.md

 ## Publish your Page changes to Live

-To see your changes in your live marketplace, you must copy the changes you made from your test or development environment to your live environment.
-Click the “Copy to Live…” button and then select the specific pages that you want to copy.
-This will transfer all the content from the current environment to your live environment.
+To see your changes in your Live marketplace, you must copy the changes you made in your Test environment to your Live environment.

+Click the “Copy to live…” button and then select the specific pages that you want to copy.
+This will transfer all the content from the Test environment to your Live environment.

-The changes that you make to your live environment will be available a few minutes after copying them to Live.
-You do not need to save them again in your live environment.
+The changes that you make to Live will be available a few minutes after copying them to Live.
+You do not need to save them again in your Live environment.

-![copy-to-production](/copy-to-production.png 'Copy changes to Live') _You can select what changes you copy to the live environment.
+![copy-to-production](/copy-to-production.png 'Copy changes to Live') _You can select what changes you copy to Live.
 Only selected changes copy to Live.
-The changes you copy to Live overwrite your pages content in the live environment._
+The changes you copy to Live overwrite your pages content there._